RohanSengupta326/RohanSengupta326/README.md

 Hi everyone!
 I am a sophomore CS Undergraduate student of Dr. Sudhir Chandra Sur Institute of Technology.
-I have a keen interest in AR/VR as well as App Development.
 Currently learning app development with Flutter framework, have some knowledge about backend web dev with Flask.
-Apart from that, for my career, I wanna learn and work with real-life AI projects.
+Apart from that, for my career, I wanna learn and work with real-life AI projects, also have keen interest in Web development and Augmented Reality.

+I also contribute to open source, recently completed hacktoberfest 2021.
-I have a liking for open-source contributions too.
-Also practicing problem solving on Leetcode.
+Also practicing problem solving with data structure and algorithms on Leetcode.

 DM me for any kind of collaboration or opportunities.
 You can also reach me out at rohansengupta326@gmail.com